 The original birdcage ticket booth from Loew’s Yonge St Theatre is on display at Joey and Toby Tanenbaum Opera Centre at 227 Front St E.

 While the opera boxes are posh seats and considered the place to be seen, they do not have good sight lines.
 The best views are from the mezzanine.

 The historic venue is not only home to two theatres but also a few spirits.
 Its most famous ghost is The Lavender Lady.
 While no one knows who she is, there is speculation she could perhaps be a rival actress of a jealous castmate or a jilted wife whose husband fell in love with a Vaudeville showgirl.
 When she does make an appearance, those who have felt her presence notice a temperature drop and the fragrance of lavender flowers.
 The Lavender Lady is so famous that she was commemorated in 2016 on a Canada Post stamp.

 Other haunted happenings include manually operated cage elevators operating on their own, hearing voices, theatre seats flipping down then back up and hearing a trombone or trumpet being played.

-In 1984 during a rehearsal for Cats, some of the dancers noticed a man sitting in the second row.
-He was wearing old-fashioned attire – a brown suit and a brown bowler hat.
+In 1984 during a rehearsal for Cats, some dancers noticed a man sitting in the second row.
+He wore old-fashioned attire – a brown suit and a brown bowler hat.
 They thought it could be a friend of the director or producer.
 After rehearsal, they asked the assistant manager who the man was but were told no one was there.
 You see, it was a closed rehearsal, and only the assistant and stage managers were allowed to watch.
 Click for more haunted tales.